Cycle Sicily's South

 From Catania, a private transfer will take you to the south eastern UNESCO listed city of Palazzolo Acreide (approx 1-1.5hrs journey time).
 A charming town with a laid back atmosphere and wealth of Baroque architecture.
 Ease into Sicilian life, with a plate of freshly cooked pasta and a glass of local Moscato.

-Begin with an easy morning of cycling through a patchwork landscape of crops and fruit groves before the last few km’s of your ride gradually ascends to the neatly stacked streets of Modica.
-Peppered with hidden architectural gems, explore Modica Alta on foot and discover the imposing 17th century Duomo di San Giorgio.
+Begin cycling through a rolling patchwork landscape of crops and fruit groves before the last few km’s of your ride ascends to the neatly stacked streets of Modica.
+Peppered with hidden architectural gems, explore Modica Alta on foot and discover the imposing 17th-century Duomo di San Giorgio.
 In the evening choose from one of the many family trattorias and sample delicious Sicilian pistachio pesto dishes.

 An easy downhill heads out of Modica, but before leaving don’t forget to take some of the local chocolate with you (inspired by an ancient Aztec recipe, using rough cacao paste).
 Cycling through the Iblei Canyon arrive at the Scicli, perfect timing for coffee and gelato.
 Rolling onto the coast finish with a dip in the sea at the town of Pozzallo and dine on the catch of day.

 A day of coastal riding will take you through the wetlands of Patano Longarini and Patano Cuba, rich in migratory birdlife.
-Continue east to Sicily’s most southerly point , Isola delle Correnti where the Ionian and Mediterranean Seas meet.
-Finish the day at the ancient fishing village of Marzamemi, where it’s charming piazza is a picture perfect al fresco dining venue.
+Continue east to Sicily’s most southerly point, Isola delle Correnti where the Ionian and Mediterranean Seas meet.
+Finish the day at the ancient fishing village of Marzamemi, with its charming picture postcard piazza.
+This evening, you stay in an agriturismo just outside of the village and is a perfect afternoon for relaxation by the pool.

 Before hopping in the saddle today, enjoy a morning at the beach and watch the returning fisherman from their early morning trips.
 Cycle north along the Ionian Coast, via Oasi Vendicari, a sanctuary for kingfishers.
 Leaving the coast, turn inland to the town of Noto.
 Along with 7 other towns, Noto was destroyed in the devastating earthquake of 1693.
 After an exceptional collaboration of artists and architects of the time, the towns were rebuilt in the lavish Sicilian Baroque style and Noto’s elegant resurrection has made it one of the most beautiful towns of Italy.
 The stylish walkway ‘Corso Vittorio Emanuele’ is perfect for an evening amble.

 You have the choice of two rides today.
 Take a shorter, easier route along the coast to Syracuse or head inland, up to the vista point of Cavagrande de Cassible, this is definitely for those that enjoy a challenge!
 On arrival in Syracuse, you’ll be met with over 3000 years of history as ancient civilisations of Europe have all left their mark on this fascinating city.
-Later, dine on traditional dishes of Pasta a la Norma or freshly caught grilled swordfish.
+Later, dine on traditional dishes of Pasta a la Norma, arancini stuffed rice balls and a sweet cannoli for dessert.

 During this trip you will spend 5 nights in 3* and 4* hotels and 1 night in an agriturismo.
 We regularly use the following properties but will accommodate you in a hotel of equal standard should any of the following hotels be unavailable.
 Each stay at the listed accommodation is based on a standard room.